JuliaReach/LazySets.jl/README.md

 Pkg.clone("https://github.com/JuliaReach/LazySets.jl.git")
 ```

-To update your local copy to the current development version, do
+To update your local copy to the current development version, do:

 ```julia
 Pkg.checkout("LazySets")